 SihanoukVille, Cambodia.
 The main tourist destination in Cambodia, after the magnificent temples of Angkor Wat.
 Beaches, islands, resorts and Cambodian culture.
 SihanoukVille is the fastest growing city in the country.

-Also home to the main port for Cambodia, and soon the largest airport in the country.
-Flights to and from Angkor Wat every Monday, Wednesday and Friday.
-Soon to be a large casino playground and golfing community.
+Also home to the main port for Cambodia, and the third largest airport in the country.
+Flights to and from Angkor Wat every day, and weekly flight to Phnom Penh.
+A large casino playground with 7 casinos and counting.
 And Wintertime, November through February, SihanoukVille really "Shines".

-Currently, there are only 4 world class resorts in SihanoukVille, (2 are on SihanoukVille's Islands) with many more planned or in progress, especially on the islands.
+Currently, there are only 3 world class resorts in SihanoukVille, (1 is on SihanoukVille's Islands) with many more planned or in progress, especially on the islands.

 SihanoukVille is located on the Southern Coast of Cambodia on the Gulf of Thailand.
 Surrounded by small hills and islands, it's about a 3 hour drive from the Phnom Penh airport, or a 30 minute helicopter ride.